apache/camel-website/content/blog/2020/12/Camel37-Whatsnew/index.md

 ### Autowiring components

 The Camel components is now capable of autowiring by type.
-For example the [AWS SQS](/components/3.8.x/aws-sqs-component.html) components can automatically lookup in the registry if there is a single instance of `SqsClient`, and then pre configure itself.
+For example the [AWS2 SQS](/components/latest/aws2-sqs-component.html) components can automatically lookup in the registry if there is a single instance of `SqsClient`, and then pre configure itself.

 We have marked up in the Camel documentation which component options supports this by showing *Autowired* in bold in the